-If you're traveling for a meeting with Final Proof a printing company in Toronto, you don't want to spend a lot of time in the morning driving around trying to find some breakfast.
+If you're traveling for a business meeting or conference for instance, you don't want to spend a lot of time in the morning driving around trying to find some breakfast.
 Many hotels will have complimentary continental breakfasts.
 What is a continental breakfast you ask?

 What are the check in and check out times?

 Some hotels, especially if they're busy, will give your room away if you don't arrive before a certain time, and all will charge you extra if you don't check out in time.